JCSDA/jedi-docs/docs/inside/jedi-components/ioda/interface.rst

    subroutine obsspace_put_db(obss, group, vname, vect)

 * The :code:`obss` arguments are C pointers to ObsSpace objects.
-* The :code:`group` arguments are names of the ObsData arrays holding the requested variable
+* The :code:`group` arguments are names of the ObsSpace Group holding the requested variable
     * E.g., "HofX", "MetaData"
-* The :code:`vname` arguments are names of the requested variable (row)
+* The :code:`vname` arguments are names of the requested variable (column)
     * E.g., "air_temperature", "Scan_Angle"
 * The :code:`vect` argument is a Fortran array for holding the data values
     * The client (caller) is responsible for allocating the memory for the :code:`vect` argument